 Pitching clients means taking meetings—lots and lots of meetings.
-The map block makes plotting office locations for each publication a snap, and lets you visually distinguish between priority contacts.
+The map app makes plotting office locations for each publication a snap, and lets you visually distinguish between priority contacts.

 Step 1: Set up a location field (with addresses or coordinates) and a cache field in your table.

 Make sure that your table includes a single line text field or a long text field with the relevant addresses.
 You can also use latitude-longitude coordinates instead.

 You'll need to create a new, empty text field to serve as your geocode cache field.
 The app will use this empty field to save some additional information for each address, allowing it to display markers on the map.

 Step 2: Get a Google Maps API key.

 The Airtable map app requires you to have a Google Maps API key.
 Make sure you have a Google account—if not, you will need to create one.
 Next, visit this Getting Started guide and click the button that says “Get a key.”
 Keep this key handy for the next step.

 Step 3: Add a map app to your base.

 Now you are ready to add a map app to your base.
 Open the apps menu, click the add a app option, and add a new map app to your base.
 Go through the setup process to pick the appropriate table and view, making sure to select the same location field and geocache field from step 1.
 You can specify the color and shape of the map markers for differentiation—we assigned a numeric value to each publication’s relevance (3 being most relevant, 1 being least) that is reflected in the size of each pin.
 Lastly, you’ll paste in your Google Maps API key from step 2.